Location & Continent

 Geography of the Polond Desert

 Covering an area of approximately 50,000 square kilometers, the Polond Desert is characterized by its arid landscapes and unique geological formations.
-Located between latitude 20°N to 25°N and longitude 0° to 30°E, the desert experiences extreme temperature variations.
+Located at approximately 34.16°N latitude and 57.70°E longitude, the desert experiences extreme temperature variations.
 The terrain includes sand dunes, rocky plateaus, and dry riverbeds, contributing to its diverse geography.

 Climate Conditions